lit/lit.dev/packages/lit-dev-content/site/docs/templates/localization.md

 npm i -D @lit/localize-tools
 ```

-## msg()
+## Making templates localizable

-`msg()` allows `@lit/localize-tools` to extract messages needing translation,
+Wrapping a Lit template with the `msg()` function allows `@lit/localize-tools`
+to extract it so that it can be sent for localization, and to replace it with
+the localized version once available.

-and to replace them with translations once available.
-Before you have any
-translations available, `msg()` simply returns the unmodified template, so it's
+Before you have any translations available, `msg()` simply returns the
-safe to start using even if you're not yet ready for localization.
+unmodified template, so it's safe to start using even if you're not yet ready
+for localization.

 ```ts
 import {msg} from '@lit/localize';